The Fragility Of Culture. Toradh Arts Centre, Ashbourne, Co. Meath

 There were great movements of people and families between Ireland and Scotland.

-In the 17th century colonial expansion takes hold having begun in the 16th century with the Elizabethan conquests.
+In the 17th century colonial expansion took hold having begun in the 16th century with the Elizabethan conquests.
 These conquests have been termed colonial capitalism, because the crown used private armies, termed "adventurers" to fight the war against the Irish.
 Payment would be made when the war was over and would be in the form of land granted to them which had previously been owned by the Irish catholics who were now dispossessed.
 This campaign culminated in the Down Survey.

 The armies of the English Commonwealth, commanded by Oliver Cromwell, emerged victorious and immediately undertook an ambitious project of social engineering, underpinned by a massive transfer in landownership from Irish Catholics to English Protestants.
 For this to happen, the land had to be accurately surveyed and mapped, a task overseen by the surgeon-general of the English army, William Petty.

-Taken in the years 1656-1658, the Down Survey of Ireland is the first ever detailed land survey on a national scale anywhere in the world.
+Taken in the years 1656-1658, the Down Survey of Ireland was the first ever detailed land survey on a national scale anywhere in the world.
 The survey sought to measure all the land to be forfeited by the Catholic Irish in order to facilitate its redistribution to Merchant Adventurers and English soldiers.

 http://downsurvey.tcd.ie/